WeAreAmaze/explorer_backend/README.md

 ## About BlockScout

-BlockScout is an Elixir application that allows users to search transactions, view accounts and balances, and verify smart contracts on the MetaChain network including all forks and sidechains.
+BlockScout is an Elixir application that allows users to search transactions, view accounts and balances, and verify smart contracts on the AmazeChain network including all forks and sidechains.

 Currently available full-featured block explorers (Etherscan, Etherchain, Blockchair) are closed systems which are not independently verifiable.
-As MetaChain sidechains continue to proliferate in both private and public settings, transparent, open-source tools are needed to analyze and validate transactions.
+As AmazeChain sidechains continue to proliferate in both private and public settings, transparent, open-source tools are needed to analyze and validate transactions.

 ## Supported Projects

 BlockScout supports a number of projects.
-Hosted instances include POA Network, xDai Chain, MetaChain Classic, Sokol & Kovan testnets, and other EVM chains.
+Hosted instances include POA Network, xDai Chain, AmazeChain Classic, Sokol & Kovan testnets, and other EVM chains.

 - [List of hosted mainnets, testnets, and additional chains using BlockScout](https://docs.blockscout.com/for-projects/supported-projects)
 - [Hosted instance versions](https://docs.blockscout.com/about/use-cases/hosted-blockscout)